abingdonpta/abingdonpta/content/posts/_index.md

 ---
 title: News
-description: The latest news from the Abingdon PTA.
+summary: The latest news from the Abingdon PTA.
 bookHidden: true
 ---